 ASUCC Committee: A group of students authorized by the ASUCC Student Leadership Team to work on specific projects.
 Any decisions rendered by the committee must be approved by the ASUCC Student Leadership Team with a two-thirds (2/3) majority vote.

 ASUCC Task Force: A group of students authorized by the ASUCC Student Leadership Team to work on projects that are presented to the ASUCC Student Leadership Team for approval.

-Board of Trustees: The governing body of Umpqua Community College (UCC); the board members are elected by the voters of Douglas County and serve the educational needs of the UCC district.
+Board of Education: The governing body of Umpqua Community College (UCC); the board members are elected by the voters of Douglas County and serve the educational needs of the UCC district.